 This auditing process, which is common to any Organization, consists of sifting through hundreds of documents, conducting interviews, comparing sources and requesting external evidence.

-Two annual sessions, which are prepared and followed by some six to eight weeks of work, enable the small FAB team to peruse some 10% of the actual ITER Organization transactions.
+Two annual sessions, which are prepared and followed by some six to eight weeks of work, enable the small FAB team to peruse some 10 percent of the actual ITER Organization transactions.

 Part of the team: ''We are a bit intrusive,'' admits FAB Chair Alice Petersen (forefront), ''but this is the nature of the beast.''